akanksha4711/Python-Task/README.md

 Running the program
 - An empty 'result.json' file must be present in the same directory when running 'my-web-s.py' for the first time

+Results
+It takes 5-6 minutes to run the program on 1000 urls.
+There are 42 product's data in the result.json